dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCGen

    TC_GEN_VALID_MINUS_GENESIS_DIFF_THRESH
-     Specify the value of valid_minus_genesis_diff_thresh in the MET configuration file.
+     Specify the value of 'valid_minus_genesis_diff_thresh' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_BEST_UNIQUE_FLAG
-     Specify the value of best_unique_flag in the MET configuration file.
+     Specify the value of 'best_unique_flag' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_BASIN_FILE
-     Specify the value of basin_file in the MET configuration file.
+     Specify the value of 'basin_file' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_NC_PAIRS_GRID
-     Specify the value of nc_pairs_grid in the MET configuration file.
+     Specify the value of 'nc_pairs_grid' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_GENESIS_MATCH_RADIUS
-     Specify the value of genesis_match_radius in the MET configuration file.
+     Specify the value of 'genesis_match_radius' in the MET configuration file.

      | *Used by:*  TCGen